Particular/docs.particular.net/samples/index.md

 ## The full GitHub Repository

-The samples are located in GitHub at [Particular/docs.particular.net/samples](https://github.com/Particular/docs.particular.net/tree/master/samples) and we accept both [issues](https://github.com/Particular/docs.particular.net/issues) and [Pull Requests](https://help.github.com/articles/using-pull-requests/).
+The samples are located in GitHub at [Particular/docs.particular.net/samples](https://github.com/Particular/docs.particular.net/tree/master/samples) and both [issues](https://github.com/Particular/docs.particular.net/issues) and [Pull Requests](https://help.github.com/articles/using-pull-requests/) are accepted.

 ## Technology Choices

 Unless otherwise specified (by an individual sample) the following are the default technology choices.

 ### C# Language Level

-All samples that target NServiceBus Version 6 have the C# Language Level set to **6.0** to take advantage of the newer language features.
+All samples that target NServiceBus Version 6 and higher have the C# Language Level set to **6.0** to take advantage of the newer language features.

 ### [Transport](/nservicebus/transports/)

 Samples default to using the using [MSMQ](/nservicebus/msmq/). **See [MSMQ NServiceBus Configuration](/nservicebus/msmq/#nservicebus-configuration) to configure MSMQ in a way that is compatible with NServiceBus.**

 On startup each sample will create the required queues.
 By default the samples use the prefix `samples.` for all queue names.
-There is no process to clean up these queues, as such if you run several samples you will note those queues remain in MSMQ.
-You can clean up these queues manually by using a [MSMQ management tool](/nservicebus/msmq/viewing-message-content-in-msmq.md) or [programmatically using the native MSMQ API](/nservicebus/msmq/operations-scripting.md#delete-queues)
+There is no process to clean up these queues, as such after running samples those queues remain in MSMQ.
+To clean up these queues manually use a [MSMQ management tool](/nservicebus/msmq/viewing-message-content-in-msmq.md) or [programmatically using the native MSMQ API](/nservicebus/msmq/operations-scripting.md#delete-queues)

 For example this PowerShell will delete all queues prefixed with `private$\samples.`.